 Two times in Berlin

 Paavo Järvi now appears as a guest of the orchestra twice a season, a development that the conductor is very happy about: “For me, it is is a fantastic thing.
 I have been a great fan of the orchestra literally since I was born.
 To have the opportunity to make music together so often is a dream come true.”
-At his next appearance in October 2019, he conducts Jean Sibelius’ tone poem Tapiola, Piotr Ilyich Tchaikovsky’s Violin Concerto with Janine Jansen as the soloist, and Robert Schumann’s “Rhenish”.
-At the end of January 2020, he returns to perform Hans Abrahamsen’s Concerto for Horn and Orchestra (soloist: Stefan Dohr) and Hector Berlioz’ Symphonie fantastique.
+After his appearance in October 2019, he returns at the end of January to perform Hans Abrahamsen’s Concerto for Horn and Orchestra (soloist: Stefan Dohr) and Hector Berlioz’ Symphonie fantastique.
 He especially enjoys spending time with the Berliner Philharmoniker – as he also revealed in the Digital Concert Hall – because every single member of this orchestra is a master of his craft.